4-(cytidine 5'-diphospho)-2-C-methyl-D-erythritol kinase

-Thus, the two substrates of this enzyme are ATP and 4-diphosphocytidyl-2-C-methyl-D-erythritol 2-phosphate (CDP-ME), whereas its two products are ADP and 4-diphosphocytidyl-2-C-methyl-D-erythritol 2-phosphate (CDP-MEP).
+The enzyme characterised from Escherichia coli converts 4-diphosphocytidyl-2-C-methylerythritol (CDP-ME) to its 2-phosphate derivative, 4-diphosphocytidyl-2-C-methyl-D-erythritol 2-phosphate (CDP-MEP) by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+The reaction is part of the non-mevalonate pathway to terpenes.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:4-(cytidine 5'-diphospho)-2-C-methyl-D-erythritol 2-phosphotransferase.
 This enzyme is also called CDP-ME kinase, and IspE.
-This enzyme participates in the MEP pathway (non-mevalonate pathway) of isoprenoid precursor biosynthesis.